conceptofmind/LaMDA-rlhf-pytorch/README.md

 ## LaMDA-pytorch
 Open-source implementation of Google's LaMDA in PyTorch.
 The totally not sentient AI.
+This repository will cover the 2B paramater implementation of the model.

 ## In collaboration with:
 - [Dr. Phil 'Lucid' Wang](https://github.com/lucidrains)